engrmuneebamehmood/Java-Counter/README.md

 # Java-Counter
 Counter app made in java.
-A simple counter app is made in eclippse using java.
+A simple counter app  and a countdown app  made in eclippse using java.